 What is the Android Beta Program?

-Before any final version of Android is released, a testing phase is underway, known as the beta program.
-The main goals of this program are to:
+Before any version of Android is released in final form, there is a testing phase known as the beta program.
+The main objectives of this program are:

 Read Also: About NCC Software